-2. No development shall take pace other than in complete accordance with drawings (all prefaced 20.128) 03 rev. P, 04, 05, 06, 07, and 08, and the submitted Herrington's Flood Risk Assessment.
+2. No development shall take pace other than in complete accordance with drawings (all prefaced 20.128) 03 rev. P, 04, 05, 06, 07, and 08.

 Reason: For the avoidance of doubt.

 Pre-commencement

 3. No development shall take place until the design and specification for the foundations of the dwellings hereby approved has been submitted to and approved in writing by the Local Planning Authority.
 The development shall proceed wholly in accordance with the approved details.